 The countries aren’t only focused on Apple’s policy.
 The Norwegian council said that it is encouraging the Ombudsman to investigate other music stores as well in an effort to change the way that digital music is sold and protected.

 The activity isn’t limited to some Nordic countries.
 In a hearing in front of the U.K. House of Commons Select Committee for Culture, the British Phonographic Institute this week said that Apple’s dominance of the digital music industry is unhealthy and called on Apple to allow customers to buy music from iTunes and play it on other players.

 Earlier this year, France

-that would require Apple to open its DRM so that makers of other players could allow iTunes songs to be played on their devices.
+proposed a law that would require Apple to open its DRM so that makers of other players could allow iTunes songs to be played on their devices.
 The final law that passed softened the potential blow to Apple by allowing companies to keep their DRM technology private.